IvanMolnar/2D_Engine/README.md

-2D engine using SDL library
+2D engine using SDL library.
+Used as display module for DPD.